 Permit Application and Assessment Fees (PAAF)

+Waiver of Fees: The waiving of permit-related fees has been extended until the 30 June 2022.
 The Authority acknowledges that travel bans and work restrictions associated with the outbreak of COVID-19 have placed severe financial hardship on businesses who use and access the Great Barrier Reef.

 Reasonable use for special tourism permissions

 On 10 June 2020 the Great Barrier Reef Marine Park Board approved the suspension of the reasonable use latency provision (clause 16) of the Managing Tourism Permissions to Operate in the Great Barrier Reef Marine Park Policy for 18 months (1 March 2020–30 September 2021).
 Visitation data from this period will not be included in future reasonable use assessments, unless it is of benefit to the permit holder.
 For more information visit the Special Tourism Permissions page.

 Useful COVID-19 links include: Changes to the Environmental Management Charge across all charge categories from 1 April 2020 to 30 June 2022.

 Guide for Current Permit Holders